bluesky/bluesky/doc/source/api_changes.rst

 API Changes
 ^^^^^^^^^^^

-* The modules implementing what was a dubbed a "SPEC-like" interface (``bluesky.spec_api`` and ``bluesky.global_state``) have been entirely removed.
+* The modules implementing what was loosely dubbed a "SPEC-like" interface (``bluesky.spec_api`` and ``bluesky.global_state``) have been entirely removed.
 This approach was insufficently similar to SPEC to satisfy SPEC users and confusingly inconsistent with the rest of bluesky.

-  The new approach retains the good things about that interface and makes them available for use with *all* plans, including user defined ones.
+  The new approach retains the good things about that interface and makes them available for use with *all* plans consistently, including user defined ones.
   Users who have been fully utilitzing these "SPEC-like" plans will notice four differences.

   1. No ``gs.DETS``.
 Just use your own variable for detectors.
+Instead of:

      .. code-block:: python

          # OLD ALTERNATIVE, NO LONGER SUPPORTED

          from bluesky.global_state import gs
          from bluesky.spec_api import ct